Stefanuk12/ThePublicMind/Learning/AI Fundamentals/Lectures/03 - Classification.md

 Binary: only 2 mutually exclusive categories
 Multi-class: more than 2 mutually exclusive categories

+Deployment goal is to make the model generalised so it works on most data.

 ---
 [[Learning/Learning Dashboard|Learning Dashboard]] / [[Learning/AI Fundamentals/Home|AI Fundamentals]] / **[[Learning/AI Fundamentals/Lectures/03 - Classification|03 - Classification]]**